lzim/mtl/README.md

   + mtl.how/data
 3.  in this Readme.Rmd FILE (part 3): .bibtex file for references; link to public Zotero library for *MTL*
 4. FILE: Learner SEE Guide - Learning objectives and exercises for session 02 .gifs demonstrating major *how to* actions of in session exercises and between session exercises (.html)
-6. FOLDER: Learner cheatsheets for mtl.how/live (Adobe Connect) (with Gifs) (.html)
+6. FOLDER: Learner cheatsheets for mtl.how/live (Adobe Connect) and mtl.how/data (with Gifs) (.html)
 5. FILE: Facilitator SAY Guide - Learning objectives and exercises for session 02
 6. FILE: Facilitator pre/post checklist for session 01
-7. FOLDER: Learner (provider) pre/post emails for module's sessions (.html and .md)
+7. FOLDER: Pre/post emails for session 02 (.html and .md)
 8. FILE: SQL query code

 #### session 03. *Modeling to Learn* how to produce **team data** for simulation.